 Presidential candidate envisages „Ukraine without Oligarchs“

-Despite a plethora of events on Ukraine
+Despite a plethora of events on Ukraine during recent months, our invited speaker drew the attention of a large audience

 Anyway, the Ukrainian presidential campaign promises to be interesting.